elifserra/opaca-node-red/nodes/resources/imports.md

 ## Purpose
 This file aims to streamline the management of dependencies by providing a single location from which all required resources can be imported.
 This approach reduces redundancy, avoids errors, and simplifies the process of updating or modifying dependencies.

+## Note:
+    If the opaca framework login and api urls are changed, you will need to change url from imports file.
+That is something crucial.

 ## Key Imports and Exports

 ### 1. **Paths**